 —Ultimate Urban Escapes—

 Old Town Alexandria’s only waterfront hotel, the Hotel Indigo is close to numerous restaurants and bars for those couples interested in exploring the local nightlife.
 Romance abounds at the hotel, from the quaint cobblestone streets to the beauty of the sunsets seen over the Potomac.
-Nab a table at the critically-acclaimed Restaurant Eve for a memorable meal with your sweetheart, then plan a visit to Bar PX, an upscale speakeasy-style bar known for creating uniquely sophisticated cocktails (make reservations, as space is extremely limited in this popular cocktail lounge).
-Cross the river and head into Washington D.C. for even more evening entertainment.
+Nab a table at the critically-acclaimed Vermilion Restaurant for a memorable meal with your sweetheart and cross the river into Washington D.C. for even more evening entertainment.